Anabelle Caso

-I am a second year PhD student at Harvard University conducting research under the supervision of Kevin Ryan, Jeremy Rau, Jay Jasanoff, and Jonathan Bobaljik.
+My name is Anabelle Caso and I am a third-year PhD student, Teaching Fellow, and Writing Fellow in the Department of Linguistics at Harvard University conducting research under the supervision of Kevin Ryan, Jeremy Rau, and Jay Jasanoff.
 My alma mater is Concordia University Montréal, where I completed a BA in the Honours Linguistics program with an additional major in Philosophy.
-My undergraduate and Master's theses were written under the supervision of Mark Hale, Dana Isac, and Madelyn Kissock
+My undergraduate and Master's theses were written under the supervision of Mark Hale.

 I study syntax (the computational component of the mind responsible for the construction of sentences, phrases, and clauses), and its interfaces with morphology, phonology, and semantics.
 I am concerned with both the synchronic and diachronic implications of these interactions, and I am enthusiastic about how they are preserved in ancient and contemporary finite corpora.
 My research therefore combines linguistic theory, traditional philology, and computational methods.